Parmenideum Philosophy Retreat at Elea Elea

 One difficulty (among many): it may be possible to show how the laws of arithmetic may be explained in this way, but what about Pi, the properties of triangles and so on?

-A tentative attempt to explain this concept more fully will be posted shortly, but just to wet the appetite and emphases that the discussion must necessarily sail close to the absurd to get anywhere at all in these waters, the article will be entitled "Waah Okasterar" (and come accompanied with instructions of how to perform hand stands).
+A tentative attempt to explain this concept more fully will be posted here one day, but just to wet the appetite and emphases that the discussion must necessarily sail close to the absurd to get anywhere at all in these waters, the article will be entitled "Waah Okasterar" (and come accompanied with instructions of how to perform hand stands and such).